ljw1004/csharpspec/csharp/statements.md

 A block may contain declaration statements ([Declaration statements](statements.md#declaration-statements)).
 The scope of a local variable or constant declared in a block is the block.

-Within a block, the meaning of a name used in an expression context must always be the same ([Invariant meaning in blocks](expressions.md#invariant-meaning-in-blocks)).

 A block is executed as follows:

 *  If the block is empty, control is transferred to the end point of the block.